UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-strikingly-at-startup-weekend.md

 Well because:

 1. I am inspired and I would like to pass that inspiration and feeling on to you.

-Someone might be reading this and perhaps be inspired to take action.
+2. Someone might be reading this and perhaps be inspired to take action.

-1. I want you to live a life full of creativity, empowerment and belonging.
+3. I want you to live a life full of creativity, empowerment and belonging.

-2. Pablo Picasso said:
+Pablo Picasso said:

 > *“The meaning of life is to find your gift and the purpose of life is to give it away.”*

 Just like Iver, my High School Latin teacher.

-#### #
+#### &nbsp;

 #### Do yourself a favor and claim your voice